y-philly/jgade-code-googletest-version/README.md

 ### Static Analysis

-Below is the flow of getting the Static Analysis of LedDriver.
+Below is the flow of getting the Static Analysis of LedDriver on cygwin shell.

 ```bash
 cd <root directory of this repository>/test/LedDriver